Research

 This 4-year AHRC-Funded interdisciplinary research project at the University of Oxford led by professional violinist, Claire Holden, was aimed at expanding the musical resources available to historically informed performers of 19th-century repertoire though historical research and experimentation.

 One major strand of this research involved experimental approaches to 19th-century orchestral style through a professional performance and recording project Accordes!
-Music psychology Professor Eric Clarke and I developed new ways of capturing micro-timing data from all members of a 22-member string orchestra and comparing that data with player experiences and audience perceptions in a variety of conditions.
-You can read about our research methods here.
+Cayenna, along with music psychology Professor Eric Clarke, developed new ways of capturing micro-timing data from all members of a 22-member string orchestra and comparing that data with player experiences and audience perceptions in a variety of conditions.
+You can read about their research methods here.

 More information is available on the project website as well as links to the final recordings.
 Full project findings are forthcoming.